SINTEF/AutoActive-ActivityPresenter/Paper/paper.md

 ## Data Handling
 ### Session

-The concept of a session is key to how we handle and store data in ARE.
-A session is the root container of a dataset.
-It represents an activity bounded in time and space and stores the information about the context of the activity, and the data generated during that activity.
-When a session is saved, it becomes immutable and is assigned a unique identifier.
-This allows a session to be based on previous sessions, and enables traceability and reproducibility as analysed information is referenced to the session where the data for that analysis was stored.
+The concept of sessions is key to how we handle and store data in ARE; they are the root containers of datasets.
+A session represents an activity bounded in time and space and stores the information about the context of the activity, and the data generated during that activity.
+When a session is saved it becomes immutable and is assigned a unique identifier.
+This allow sessions to be based on previous sessions, and enables traceability and reproducibility as analysed information is referenced to the session where the data for that analysis was stored.
 It also allows referencing of large files, such as high-quality video captures during an activity, without duplicating the files.

 ### AutoActiveZip File